What is shared parental leave?

 How does this affect the current entitlement to maternity leave and paternity leave?

-The changes do not affect the existing entitlement to statutory maternity leave or ordinary paternity leave, which will continue unaffected.
-However, the recent entitlement to additional paternity leave will be abolished as shared parental leave is introduced instead.
+Shared parental leave and pay does not affect the existing entitlement to statutory maternity leave or paternity leave, which will continue unaffected.